 Fortune Business Insights estimates that the global eVTOL market was $1.11 billion in 2020 and $5.41 billion in 2021.
 It is projected to grow to $23.21 billion by 2028, with investors eager to get in on the ground floor of the burgeoning new technology.

-This UK company launched its VX4 eVTOL aircraft in 2020 and has already secured more than 1,350 pre-orders.
+The UK-based company Vertical Aerospace launched its VX4 eVTOL craft in 2020 and has already secured more than 1,350 pre-orders.
 Backers include American Airlines and Honeywell International.
 The Vertical Aerospace VX4 has a maximum speed of 202 mph and can carry 4 passengers plus the pilot.

 Know someone who is looking for a creative way to cover the costs of flight training?
 Free flight training is one of the major perks currently offered to all Beta employees regardless of their position within the company.